scuzzydude/asimov/asimov.md

 Irrevocable commitment stakes are a way for a Scoot to accept seed money for operations.
 The ratio of exchange is arbitrary and determined by Scoot.

-Second Foundation shall only commit to a single Revokable Commitment Stake, as specified in The Mule chapter.
+Second Foundation shall only accept a single Revokable Commitment Stake, as specified in The Mule chapter.

 ### Staking Codes